AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 1                   RX                  SDA
 2                   TX                  SCL
 3                   GND                 GND
 4                   VCC                 VCC                 CAUTION!!
 When the USB is inserted, this port can supply power to external devices.
-This port cannot be directly connected to batteries.
+This port cannot be directly connected to battery.
 When the USB is inserted, it cannot access the 3.3V system
 ================    ================    ================    ================

 Connection